-Here are some things you might consider before saying goodbye to 2019.
-What has changed for you in 2019?
+Here are some things you might consider before saying goodbye to 2020.
+What has changed for you in 2020?
+For many, this year has been as complicated as learning a new dance.
 Did you start a new job or leave a job behind?
+That’s one step.
 Did you retire?
+There’s another step.
 Did you start a family?
-If notable changes occurred in your personal or professional life, then you will want to review your finances before this year ends and 2020 begins.
-Even if your 2019 has been … [Read more...] about End-of-the-Year Money Moves
+That’s practically a pirouette.
+If notable changes occurred in your perso … [Read more...] about End-of-the-Year Money Moves.
+2020 Edition

 Numbers to know for the new year.
 On October 26, the Treasury Department released the 2021 adjusted figures for retirement account savings.
 Although these adjustments won’t bring any major changes, there are some minor elements to note.
 401(k)s.
 The salary deferral amount for 401(k)s remains the same at $19,500, while the catch-up amount of $6,500 also remains u … [Read more...] about 2021 Limits for IRAs, 401(k)s and More

 Thanks to a couple of factors, some investors are thinking about this move before 2020 ends.
 Roth IRAs have attracted retirement savers since their introduction in 1998.
 They offer the potential for tax-free retirement income, provided Internal Revenue Service rules are followed.
 Do Roth IRAs seem even more attractive these days?
 Perhaps.
 You can cite two factors: … [Read more...] about Why Roth IRA Conversions May Now Be Advantageous

 Federal Student Aid opportunities are often first-come, first-served.
 Applications for the Free Application for Federal Student Aid (FAFSA) are now open for the academic year 2021-22.
 Applying for the FAFSA allows you to qualify for grants, scholarships, and other federally-sourced aid, such as work-study or student loans.
 The applications opened on October 1, 2020, and … [Read more...] about FAFSA Applications Are Now Open